European Union citizenship

-European Union citizenship is afforded to all citizens of member states of the European Union (EU).
+The European Union citizenship is a legal status afforded to all nationals of member states of the European Union (EU).
 It was formally created with the adoption of the 1992 Maastricht Treaty, at the same time as the creation of the EU.
 EU citizenship is additional to, as it does not replace, national citizenship.
 It affords EU citizens with rights, freedoms and legal protections available under EU law.

 EU citizens have freedom of movement, and the freedom of settlement and employment across the EU.
 They are free to trade and transport goods, services and capital through EU state borders, with no restrictions on capital movements or fees.
 EU citizens have the right to vote and run as a candidate in certain (often local) elections in the member state where they live that is not their state of origin, while also voting for EU elections and participating in a European Citizens' Initiative (ECI).

 Citizenship of the EU confers the right to consular protection by embassies of other EU member states when an individual's country of citizenship is not represented by an embassy or consulate in the foreign country in which they require protection or other types of assistance.
 EU citizens have the right to address the European Parliament, the European Ombudsman and EU agencies directly, in any of the EU Treaty languages, provided the issue raised is within that institution's competence.

 EU citizens have the legal protections of EU law, including the Charter of Fundamental Rights of the EU and acts and directives regarding protection of personal data, rights of victims of crime, preventing and combating trafficking in human beings, equal pay, as well as protection from discrimination in employment on grounds of religion or belief, sexual orientation and age.
 The office of the European Ombudsman can be directly approached by EU citizens.